 - A share purchase advice

-The exceptions to the above are where you are a CREST participant or hold your shares in a Corporate Sponsored Nominee, in these cases you will only receive a share purchase advice and a tax voucher.
-Where you do not have sufficient funds to purchase a full share you will receive a non-entitled advice and a tax voucher
+Where you do not have sufficient funds to purchase a full share you will receive a non-entitled advice and a dividend confirmation.

 Applying for a DRIP

 Equiniti Financial Services Limited provide a Dividend Reinvestment Plan (DRIP) for the companies listed below.

 To download a DRIP application form and the relevant Terms and Conditions, just click on the relevant links next to the company you hold shares in below.
 Completed paper application forms should be returned to the address stated on the form.

 Where the option is available you may also be able to apply online.

 For details on how to obtain Scrip terms and conditions if offered by a Company, please call 0371 384 2268